ugns/undergrid-hugo-site/content/post/matter-of-time/index.md

 {{< /highlight >}}

 The lines we are looking for most are the `$GPGGA` and `$GPRMC` prefixed ones that I have highlighted.
-The lines are comma-delimited and the `$GPGGA` line will indicate how many satellites you are locked onto in the 8th column.
-In this example we are locked on 11 satellites and I typically find my system is locked on anywhere from 6-13 satellites with 9-11 as an average.
-If you are curious to understand these lines I found a [great site][3] that you can paste the line into and see what it is actually telling you.
+The lines are comma-delimited, and the `$GPGGA` line will indicate how many satellites you are locked onto in the 8th column.
+In this example, we are locked on 11 satellites, and I typically find my system is locked on anywhere from 6-13 satellites with 9-11 as an average.
+If you are curious to understand these lines, I found a [great site][3] that you can paste the string into and see what it is telling you.

 {{< img src="images/ntp-gps-ntp-conf.png" alt="GPS udev rules" class="alignleft" >}}

-If you're getting positive results to this point it is finally time to tie it all together and get NTP using this data.
-At this point by default your NTP server will be running and using external NTP pool servers to get peer with.
+If you are getting positive results, it is finally time to tie it all together and get NTP using this data.
+At this point, by default, your NTP server will be running and using external NTP pool servers to get peered.

-At this point we need to edit the `/etc/ntp.conf` file.
-Below you will find the configuration I have in place and I have highlighted the important lines you will need to modify or add if missing from your own.
+At this point, we need to edit the `/etc/ntp.conf` file.
+Below you will find the configuration I have in place, and I have highlighted the essential lines you will need to modify or add if missing from your own.

-While getting things initially setup you may wish to uncomment line 9 to allow NTP to record the statistics.
-In particular the `clockstats` will be very helpful to confirm that NTP is receiving the GPS data.
-I would however probably turn this off once confident in the setup as this would add additional writes to the microSD card which can lower the usefulness of the drive and fill up the space if you do not monitor it.
+While getting things initially set up you may wish to uncomment line 9 to allow NTP to record the statistics.
+In particular, the `clockstats` will be very helpful to confirm that NTP is receiving the GPS data.
+I would, however, probably turn this off once confident in the setup as this would add additional writes to the MicroSD card, which can lower the usefulness of the drive and fill up the space if you do not monitor it.

 {{< highlight shell "hl_lines=9 46 62-65">}}